How Should Running Shoes Fit?

 Buying Guide

-Some running shoes can pinch and rub, but a pair that fits will support you all the way to the finish line.
-Here’s how to find the perfect running shoe fit.
+Some running shoes can pinch and rub, but a pair that fits will support you all the way to the finishing line.
+Here's how to find the perfect running shoe fit.

-Running shoes come in hundreds of styles and colors and are constructed with a range of materials.
+Running shoes come in hundreds of styles and colours and are constructed from a range of materials.
 But when it comes to finding the right running shoe for you, you only need to focus on one thing: how it fits.

 Measure the Length of Your Feet